fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_000.md

 agree on fully.

 ## What Are Your Thoughts on Bootcamp Graduates?

+It is good for soon to be developers to know that Bootcamp certificates of completion may not weigh as heavily as a college degree or similar.

+The reason behind it is usually that some companies view degree's as a more serious education.
+This prejudice is luckily not so widespread that it should discourage developers who feel a Bootcamp is more their style.

+At the end of the day what will matter is your skill and once you have work experience almost no one will care what degree you have.
+Degrees are what you use to get in to the industry and once you are in they lose most of their meaning.

 ## What steps should developers take after being laid off, and how can they successfully reenter the job market?
 ## Would You Accept a Position That Down-Levels Your Role?
 ## Why Do IT Companies Ask If You Were at the Top of Your Class?